 The brake air chambers should be replaced if damaged or malfunctioning.
 Refer to manufacturer guidelines for correct function of the brake air chambers.

 Other Brake Components

-The brake shoe linings should be replaced when they are worn beyond the manufacturer's limits.
-When the brake linings are serviced, other components such as the S-cam rollers and return springs should also be serviced.
+The brake pads should be replaced when they are worn beyond the manufacturers limits.
 Refer to the brake manufacturers guidelines for servicing the brakes.

 Replacing the ABS Sensor and Tone Ring